The Youth Ballet of Worcester Company

 Not only are the students experiencing professional expectations on a pre-professional level, but they are also developing life skills to enhance there future, whether it be with a professional dance company or not.
 Students will take with them from the Youth Ballet of Worcester experience, the self-esteem needed to go on an audition or interview, they will learn self-discipline, be able to take charge of managing their time and schedules, they will be able to cope with situations through great focus and concentration, and they will become great team players through their experience in dancing the corps de ballet.
 Lastly, it gives students an appreciation, respect, and a love for the arts.

-The Youth Ballet of Worcester Company has the opportunity to perform at least three times a year; this includes our annual production of The Nutcracker at the Hanover Theatre, The Youth Ballet of Worcester Spring Concert and the school’s end of the year production, The Spring Gala.
-Other opportunities include performing at the Worcester Art Museum at “First Night”, and “A Little Night of Dancing” with the Commonwealth Ballet Company, in Acton, Ma., Metro West Ballet School, Music Worcester., and in collaboration with the Worcester Youth Orchestra.
+The Youth Ballet of Worcester Company has the opportunity to perform at least three times a year; this includes our annual production of The Nutcracker and Peter in the Wolf at the Hanover Theatre, The Worcester County Dance Festival and the school’s end of the year production, The Spring Gala.
+Other performing opportunities include dancing at the Worcester Art Museum during their holiday season, “A Little Night of Dancing” with the Commonwealth Ballet Company, in Acton, Ma., Music Worcester and collaborative efforts with the Worcester Polytechnic Institute’s Student Orchestra .
 Within the artistic direction of the company, Ballet Arts Worcester has invited many outside choreographers to set pieces on the company.
 In giving this opportunity to the students they gain the experience of what it is like to work with outside influences and talents, making their dance world a bit more exciting, challenging and valued.

 Master classes are scheduled throughout the year.

 Eligible candidates for the company are students in Level C and up or students ages 13 to 19.
 Candidates wanting to audition can receive information on dates and times through the Director of Dance.